Tony Macaroni

-Tony Macaroni is a chain of restaurants in Scotland and formerly in Northern Ireland specialising in Italian cuisine.
+Tony Macaroni is a group of restaurants in Scotland specialising in Italian cuisine.
 The slogan of the company is vive per mangiare ("live to eat").
 It is the sister company of Nardini's, an ice cream parlour in Largs in North Ayrshire, Scotland, and Marini's, a Scottish chain of fish and chip shops.
-The first restaurant in Scotland opened in 2001, in East Kilbride, South Lanarkshire.
+The company is managed by Viva Italia, a Scotland-based hospitality group with interests in dining, events, and fashion.
+The first restaurant in Scotland opened in 2007, in East Kilbride, South Lanarkshire.
+Since then, the brand has expanded across Scotland, operating 13 restaurant locations as of 2025.